aiven/devportal/docs/tools/terraform/reference/cookbook/postgresql-read-replica-recipe.rst

 Create a MySQL/PostgreSQL® read replica using Terraform
 ========================================================

-A MySQL/PostgreSQL® read replica can be used to offload read requests or analytics traffic from the primary instance.
+A MySQL/PostgreSQL® read replica can be used to offload read requests like the analytics traffic from the primary instance.
 In this example, you'll create two Aiven for PostgreSQL® services - a primary service and the other one as its read replica.
 Both services will be provisioned programmatically using the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_.
 The same process can be followed for setting up MySQL read replica as well.
 The following diagram shows the typical client interaction when a read replica is in place.